 What Is Alanine?

-Alanine is a non-essential amino acid that the body can produce from other amino acids, without needing to acquire it from food sources.
+Alanine is a non-essential amino acid — like citrulline — that the body can produce from other amino acids, without needing to acquire it from food sources.
 It’s usually found in high levels in the bloodstream of most people and is one of the most concentrated amino acids in protein foods.

 Among all amino acids, it is one of the most widely used for protein construction.
 It is considered a glucogenic amino acid and is synthesized from pyruvate and branched chain amino acids (BCAAs), including valine, leucine and isoleucine.